SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 To demonstrate the capabilities of the model, we selected exoplanetary systems with known TTV signals and generated synthetic systems whose properties were representative of the real systems, to allow precise control of TTV magnitude during testing phases.
 An example system layout is given in figure \ref{fig_examplelayout}.

 Running the TTV simulation over a timescale of 200 years gives the residuals seen in figure \ref{fig_exampleTTVSim}.
-A 200-year integration is not representative of any known transiting planet, the earliest transiting data dates to 1999 \citep{firstTransit}, and was simply chosen to better demonstrate the long-term evolution of the transit timing variation.
+A 200-year integration is not representative of any known transiting planet, the earliest transiting data dates to 1999 <d-cite key="firstTransit"></d-cite>, and was simply chosen to better demonstrate the long-term evolution of the transit timing variation.
 The variance of data returned by the simulation is the standard deviation of measured TTV.
 For real systems, however, this variance is computed from the uncertainties of known parameters.

 The initial parameters used in this synthetic system are given in table \ref{tab_systemparams}.